JustinHuPrime/Modern-Industrialization/docs/ADDING_MATERIALS.md

             .pipeCasing(8.0) // add a pipe casing, only blast resistance can be specified .battery(5000000) // add a battery with 5M EU capacity for the Portable Storage Unit .ore({
-                "generate": true, // does the ore generate in the world "ore_set": "copper", // texture set, same principle as for blocks (found in "textures/materialsets/ores") "vein_size": 8, // the vein size
+                "ore_set": "copper", // texture set, same principle as for blocks (found in "textures/materialsets/ores") "generate": true, // does the ore generate in the world? (default: true)
+                // these generation parameters are only required if generate is true "vein_size": 8, // the vein size
                 "veins_per_chunk": 8, // the number of veins per chunk
                 "max_y": 64, // the maximum y level
-                // the generation parameters are only required if generate is true /*
-                "min_xp" : 0
+                "biome_tag": "minecraft:is_overworld", // which biome(s) the ore should generate in. (default: "minecraft:is_overworld")
+                /*
+                 max and min xp dropped by the ore, default is 0 for both.
+Must be zero if the ore drops raw ores "min_xp" : 0
                 "max_xp" : 0
-                 max and min xp dropped by the ore, default is 0 for both.
-Must be zero if the ore drop raw ores */
+                 */
-            }) // }, true) a second boolean optional parameter can be passed to only add the deepslate or if true or normal ore if false
+            }) // }, "minecraft:tuff") a second optional string parameter can be passed to dictate what stone type the ore is made of.
-            // default is to add both
-            .rawMetal("copper") // add a raw metal with the "copper" texture (found in "textures/materialsets/raw"), same principle as for blocks
+            // default behavior will create stone and deepslate ores .rawMetal("copper") // add a raw metal with the "copper" texture (found in "textures/materialsets/raw"), same principle as for blocks
             // as for ore, a second boolean optional parameter can be passed to only add the raw ore block if true or the raw ore item if false
             // default is to add both, equivalent to .rawMetal("copper", true).rawMetal("copper", false)